 - Detailed modalities concerning investigations of alleged use conducted by OPCW inspectors on behalf of the UN Secretary General;

 - UN acceptance of OPCW investigative procedures set out in the CWC (Verification Annex, Part XI, Section A, paras.
 1 and 2) and detailed procedures established by the OPCW Director General, as well as of OPCW certified reference laboratories.
 It would appear from the preparations to investigate the allegations in Syria that the UN Secretary-General designates the head of the investigative team (in this case, the Swedish scientist Åke Sellström) and that the OPCW Director-General decides on the roster of OPCW inspectors.
 As a state party has (by prior notification) the right to refuse the presence of an inspector of a particular nationality on its territory (Verification Annex, Part II, Section A, para.
-2), I would not be surprised that the Supplementary Agreement envisages consultations between New York and The Hague on acceptable nationalities for the OPCW team placed at the disposal of the UN.
+2), I would not be surprised that the Supplementary Agreement envisages consultations between reported New York and The Hague on acceptable nationalities for the OPCW team placed at the disposal of the UN.
 Some references to the fact that no inspector national from one of the UNSC Permanent Members has been included seem to support this suggestion.

 - UN ownership of the results of such an investigation carried out by OPCW inspectors;